Boundary correlations in planar LERW and UST: Introduction

+The proof of Theorem~\ref{thm: the formula for UST partition functions}, concerning the connectivity probabilities in the discrete UST model, consists of the relatively well known Wilson's algorithm and Fomin's formulas combined with combinatorics of Dyck tilings.
+Then, Theorem~\ref{thm: scaling limit of partition functions} about the scaling limits of the connectivity probabilities follows from scaling limit results for random walk excursion kernels, and the PDEs in Theorem~\ref{thm: pure partition functions at kappa equals 2} are directly verified from the explicit formulas.

-The proof of our main theorem about the boundary visit probabilities of LERW also uses the above expressions.
+The proof of our main theorem about the boundary visit probabilities of LERW (Theorem~\ref{thm: scaling limit of LERW bdry visits}) uses the expressions from Theorems~\ref{thm: the formula for UST partition functions} and~\ref{thm: scaling limit of partition functions}.
 Namely, we first observe that the (order-refined) boundary visit probability can be written as

 for a suitably chosen connectivity $\alpha$ and boundary edges $e_1, \ldots, e_{2N}$, with $N = N'+1$.
 The key steps then are to show cancellations in the leading terms of the explicit determinantal formulas in the $\delta \to 0$ limit, and an exchange of limits property for the subleading terms, detailed in Section~\ref{appendix: boundary visits}.
 Our proofs of both of these properties rely heavily on combinatorics of cover-inclusive Dyck tilings.
-The cancellations and exchange of limits eventually allow us also to establish the asserted third order partial differential equations by a fusion argument of Dub\'edat~\cite{Dubedat-SLE_and_Virasoro_representations_fusion}.
+The cancellations and exchange of limits eventually allow us also to establish the asserted third order partial differential equations by a fusion argument similar to the recent work of Dub\'edat~\cite{Dubedat-SLE_and_Virasoro_representations_fusion}.